 On the other hand, it is equally harmful to avoid making decisions indefinitely in the hopes of avoiding pain.
 It will hurt, and that’s okay.
 That is part of this process.

 I encourage you to take small areas and make attainable goals in creating a letting-go process for yourself.
 If you have put expectations on those grieving with you, please remember their hearts are broken too.

 I can’t believe we’re almost finished with our Hope for Grief: A Grief and Loss Collaboration Series.
 We have just 4 weeks left and I sincerely hope and pray this series has been a blessing for you and helped you through your grieving process.

 My name is Kim Peacock.
-God has rescued me from myself more times than I can count, and I’m so thankful for His infinite grace and mercy in my life.
+God has rescued me more times than I can count, and I’m so thankful for His infinite grace and mercy in my life.